OK Junior Open

 The Championship Committee reserves the right to rearrange and/or alter starting times.

 If the participant arrives at his/her starting point ready to play within five minutes after his/her starting time, in the absence of circumstances that warrant waiving the penalty for disqualification as provided in Rule 5.3a, the penalty for failure to start on time is two strokes at the 1st hole instead of disqualification.

 The Championship shall be deemed to have closed when the trophy has been presented to the winner (boy and girl) as described under section 4, or, in the absence of a prize giving ceremony, when the Championship Committee has approved all scores.

 A competitor shall not knowingly make use of any drug to enhance his/her performance.
-Attention is drawn to the list of proscribed drugs issued by the R&A before 1 July 2015.
+Attention is drawn to the list of proscribed drugs issued by the R&A before registration.
 Any competitor infringing this condition or, if asked to do so, refusing to take a test, will be disqualified.

 Under Dutch law, persons under the age of 18 are prohibited from purchasing, possessing and consuming alcoholic beverages.
 Enforcement of the law is strict and both the minor and anyone selling an alcoholic beverage to a minor may be penalized.
 The same applies to anyone else purchasing an alcoholic beverage and passing it on to a minor or otherwise allowing a minor to consume an alcoholic beverage.